 Communication and Collective Movement Group

-Our research is highly interdisciplinary and collaborative - we work in close collaboration with several research groups and long-term research studies around the world.
+Our approach is highly interdisciplinary and collaborative.
+We work closely with several research groups and long-term research studies around the world.

 Check out our collaborative project!